Frequently Asked Questions

 Is Volunteer Latin America Legit?

 One of the most amusing and equally disheartening (low traffic) search terms on Google is the phase ‘is Volunteer Latin America legit.’
 Anyone who has run this search obviously doubts our credibility or conversely, simply can’t distinguish between what’s legit and what’s a scam when searching for legitimate volunteer abroad programs.
 Successful online research will reveal that we are one of few organizations in this line of work that are genuinely interested in the well being of Latin America’s people, animals and environment.
-The political, environmental and cultural posts on this blog plus the content on the VLA website provide clear evidence of our passion for Latin America.
+The content on the VLA website provides clear evidence of our passion for Latin America.
 Other legitimate volunteer abroad organizations are often more interested in making money than helping people, communities or the environment.
 No one benefits from these placements apart from the companies that organise them.
 We recommend you take a look at our mission statement and ethical policy as this clearly distinguishes us from many other volunteer advisors and placement companies.
 You won’t find a better ethical policy in the whole voluntary sector.
-Additionally, read through over 40 pages of Volunteer Latin America Reviews accessible to everyone on the VLA website.
+Additionally, read through over 47 pages of Volunteer Latin America Reviews accessible to everyone on the VLA website.

 Anyone that enters the phrases ‘is Volunteer Latin America legit’ or ‘Volunteer Latin America scam’ into Google should consider the following points.
 Do you think we would have been endorsed by the Ethical Junction Network and other prestigious brands such as Lonely Planet and Goabroad.com if we were a scam?
 Why would we have invested considerable money and time into travelling around Latin America finding/visiting projects if our sole intention was to scam people (i.e. we could have found all the information we need on the internet)?
 Why would we bother becoming the ‘greenest’ volunteer advisor on the planet if our main aim was to con people out of money (i.e. run a solar powered office)?
-Why would we start a blog and write about all things Latin American if it serves no purpose to the scam?
-Why would we bother or incur the cost of setting up several sister organisations (featured on this blog) if it serves no purpose to the scam?
+Why would we bother or incur the cost of setting up several sister organisations if it serves no purpose to the scam?
 Why would we make ad-hoc donations to volunteer organisations in Latin America if we were a scam (i.e. this course of action would drain our profits)?
 Why would we go to all this effort to scam people for such little money?
 Do you think it’s feasible to pull off the same scam for 8 years (i.e. since our inception) without any action being taken against us?

 In the words of Duncan Bannatyne, the proposal that we aren’t a legitimate volunteer abroad organization or are a scam is absolutely ludicrous.